F5Networks/f5-google-gdm-templates-v2/examples/failover/README.md

 - This directory contains a schema file which helps manage the required fields and set defaults to optional fields.
 For example, if you omit the property for **bigIpRuntimeInitPackageUrl** in your configuration file, we set the default URL to the latest available version.

-- This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
-You can disable this functionality by setting the **autoPhonehome** system class property value to false in the F5 Declarative Onboarding declaration.
-See [Sending statistical information to F5](#sending-statistical-information-to-f5).
+- This deployment can send non-identifiable statistical information to F5 Networks to help us improve our templates.
+You can disable this functionality for this deployment by supplying **false** for the value of the **allowUsageAnalytics** input parameter.
+To disable the BIG-IP system from also sending information, you can disable it system-wide by setting the **autoPhonehome** system class property value to false in the F5 Declarative Onboarding declaration.
+See [Sending statistical information to F5](#sending-statistical-information-to-f5) and [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

 - See [trouble shooting steps](#troubleshooting-steps) for more details.